 FLUSH PRIVILEGES;

-This error indicates that the MySQL client cannot connect to the server.
-Common reasons include:
+This error occurs when the MySQL client cannot establish a connection to the server.
+It might look like this:

 sudo systemctl status mysql